EricomSoftwareLtd/Shield/Setup/Shield-Changelog.md

 - HTTP Headers (Forward/Set/Remove)

 ### Enhancements:
+- End User:
+- Show hovered links in bottom status bar
+- Support for spellcheck - English(US) only
+- Admin:
 - DC Admin password is hidden
+- Refresh AD Cache from the Admin UI
 - Alerts are sent to Syslog
-- Support per node alerts ( for CPU, Memory , Disk )
+- Support per node alerts (CPU, Memory & Disk)
-- Show hovered links in bottom status bar
 - Periodic Test are now configurable
-- Support for spellcheck - English(US) only
 - Japanese Translation for the Admin
 - Send Anonymous Feedback - false by default
-- Block ftp protocol - not shield it
+- Block ftp protocol (configurable in the admin)
-- Add "Refresh AD Cache" button to the Admin UI
 - License based on User (when Authentication is enabled)

 ### Bug Fixes:
-- When not typing the full URL, redirect fails
+- Fixed: When not typing the full URL, redirect fails
-- Page display is slow when press on back arrow
+- Fixed: Page display is slow when press on back arrow
-- SHIFT+left click not working well with Office online
+- Fixed: SHIFT+left click not working well with Office online
-- Can't create new account for google drive with shield
+- Fixed: Can't create new account for google drive with shield
-- Japanese - alt+kana roman key type the current mode
+- Fixed: Japanese - alt+kana roman key type the current mode

 ## [Prod:18.04.1-Build-312.3] - 2018-04-22
 ### Bug Fixes: